tel: 736-2100 Ext 33968

 I plan as follow:

-[I will add links to notes (from John Campbell[JC] or others) when available]
+[I have add links to notes from John Campbell[JC] taken in 2017 when available]

 Fields theory and Galois theorems: